metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An optional label that is presented to the user as the UI for opening the url.
 	UrlLabel string `json:"urlLabel,omitempty"`

-	// Unique identifier for the message.
-	Id int `json:"id"`

-	// A format string for the message.
-Embedded variables have the form '{name}'.
-	// If variable name starts with an underscore character, the variable does not contain user data (PII) and can be safely used for telemetry purposes.
-	Format string `json:"format"`

-	// An object used as a dictionary for looking up the variables in the format string.
-	Variables map[string]string `json:"variables,omitempty"`
 } // struct Message

 ```